 When that happens, the way your ear looks can start to change.
 You may end up with a permanent deformity, which is called cauliflower ear because of its resemblance to the vegetable and its puffy, bumpy appearance.

-Because of its permanence, the only way to nip this problem in the bud is by going to the doctor if you notice any unusual swelling or bumps on your ear after your piercing.
+As it's permanent once developed, the only way to nip this problem in the bud is by going to the doctor if you notice any unusual swelling or bumps on your ear after your piercing.
 If he’s worried you’re going to end up with cauliflower ear, your doctor can make a tiny cut into the area and let some of that goo drain out.

 You might need a couple stitches and some compression bandages on the area to keep the swelling down and stop fluid from accumulating there.
 While it always sucks to have to seek out medical intervention, it’s better than ending up with a deformity.